peter-wachira/ModernLoginScreen/README.md

 - There are currently no tests done for this project
 - As at the time this project was made, testing and business logic was not a major concern
 - The project is currently not being maintained any more.
-Contributions are welcome if you want to port the project to kotlin
+Contributions are most welcome if you would like to port the project to kotlin
 - Thanks for understanding.